-Figures B5-B7 show the responses of real GDP growth to monetary policy shocks and shocks in credit conditions.
+Figures D5-D7 show the responses of real GDP growth to monetary policy shocks and shocks in credit conditions.
 The response of output is qualitatively similar for all three credit indicators when employing the shadow short rate by Krippner (2015) as compared to the baseline results.
-However, the peak effects are quantitatively larger in both states (often by 50% or more), indicating the our baseline results provide a rather conservative picture of the effects of monetary policy on real GDP growth.
-Comparing the shocks to credit conditions across monetary policy indicators does not reveal much of a difference for credit standards and the credit spread.
-However, shocks to real loan growth exert a more significant effect on output when using the short shadow rate by Krippner (2015).
-Consequently, we can conclude that shocks to the quantity of credit are only slightly less important in explaining growth fluctuations as compared to the other two credit indicators.
+However, the peak effects are quantitatively larger in both states, indicating the our baseline results provide a conservative picture of the effects of monetary policy on real GDP growth.
+This holds in particular for differences across states as these are now significant for credit standards and the credit spread when using 80% confidence bands (instead of the 68% bands as in the summary of the baseline results in Section 3.5).
+Comparing the shocks to credit conditions across monetary policy indicators does not reveal much of a difference except for the credit spread where the IRFs now show a similar pattern across states.
+Hence, we are confident that our results are not driven by a particular choice of a monetary policy indicator at the zero-lower bound of interest rates.